lusignan/zacdelusignan-site/content/blog/2020-11-25-predicting-car-accident-severity/index.md

 ![Weather](/img/main/weatherhead.png)

-We see that there are 11 different weather variables.
+We see that there are 11 different weather values.
 The next step is to replace the acceptable weather conditions with "0" and adverse conditions with "1".
 We'll also be removing "Unknown" and "Other" conditions as they can't be analyzed.

 ````
 df['WEATHER'].replace(to_replace = ['Clear', 'Overcast', 'Partly Cloudy', 'Raining', 'Fog/Smog/Smoke','Sleet/Hail/Freezing Rain', 'Blowing Sand/Dirt', 'Severe Crosswind', 'Snowing'],